 The Importance of A Dual Diagnosis Treatment Center in MI

-If you’re dealing with severe depression along with alcohol addiction, you must receive treatment for both simultaneously.
+If you’re dealing with severe depression along with alcohol abuse, you must receive treatment for both simultaneously.
 It’s not enough for a treatment center to only address your depression, in hopes that you’ll stop drinking when you feel better.

 This is where the experience of specialists at Rose Hill Center make a difference.
 We understand the importance of getting to the root causes of substance abuse and mental illness.
 In our residential treatment facility, individuals immerse themselves in an atmosphere with a focus on their mental health care.